How to make smart investments toward your goals

 Investing may feel overwhelming, but it doesn’t have to be.
 Follow these steps, allow your goals to guide your investment strategy, and remain focused on building wealth over time.

-For more on investing, check out the free playlist in our online Education Hub.
+For more on investing, check out the Investing section in our Financial Health Hub.
 You’ll find valuable insight and guides to begin your investing journey.

 Investment products are not insured by the FDIC, are not a deposit or other obligation of, or guaranteed by, First Federal Bank of Kansas City, and are subject to investment risks, including the possible loss of principal amount invested.
 First Federal Bank of Kansas City does not provide legal, tax or accounting advice.
 We recommend contacting your financial advisor for more information.